nqminds/edgesec/README.md

 ### Installing Dependencies

-On Ubuntu, we need a C compiler, CMake, Doxygen, and libnl-genl-3-dev:
+On Ubuntu, we need a C compiler, CMake, Doxygen, and libnl libraries:

 ```console
 sudo apt update